Margaret (singer): 2022–2025: Zadra, club2020, MTV Unplugged and Siniaki i cekiny

 Margaret released her synth-pop sixth studio album, Siniaki i cekiny, on 26 April 2024.
 A double concept album, it debuted at number 47 in Poland, and was certified gold by ZPAV.
 The record earned a Fryderyk nomination for Album of the Year – Pop.
 Its preceding lead single, "Tańcz głupia", was marketed as the start of Margaret's new pop era.
 Released in May 2023, the song became her first number one in Poland, and achieved two-times platinum sales in the country.
 "Dalej biegnę" and "Bynajmniej" served as the follow up singles in July and September 2023, respectively, with the latter reaching number eight in Poland.
 In January 2024, Margaret released a collaboration with Álvaro Soler titled "Hot Like Summer", followed by the single "Miłego lata" in April, which peaked at number six in the Polish charts.
 On 31 May 2024, she released the Siniaki i cekiny track "Mała ja" ("Little Me") as a single to commemorate Children's Day.
 She wrote songs for Viki Gabor's third studio album Terminal 3, released that June.
 In July 2024, she returned as a headliner for the second edition of Babie Lato, alongside Brodka and Rosalie.
 To promote the event, they recorded the song "Błyszczę".
 Margaret also performed at the 2024 Open'er Festival in July, and released the single "Margarita" from Siniaki i cekiny in August.
-The song charted at number 18 in Poland.
+"Margarita" charted at number 18 in Poland.
 In November 2024, she reissued Siniaki i cekiny as Siniaki i cekiny ciąg dalszy with six new tracks, including the singles "Mamy farta" featuring Polish rapper Pezet and "Tak musiało być", which peaked at number 18 in the Polish charts.
 Margaret embarked on her fourth headlining concert tour, the Siniaki i cekiny Tour, in March 2025.
 On 30 June 2025, she released the single "Kicia".
 She headlined the 2025 Babie Lato for the third consecutive year, this time alongside Zalia and Sara James.
 They collaborated on an EP as part of the project, and promoted it with the single "Co za noc".
-Margaret returned as a coach for the 16th season of The Voice of Poland in September 2025.
+In September 2025, Margaret returned as a coach for the 16th season of The Voice of Poland, which was won by a member of her team, Jan Piwowarczyk.

+2026: Tripolar

+In 2026, Margaret announced her seventh studio album, Tripolar, which is set to consist of three EPs—Body, Voice and Mind—to be released prior to the full-length album.
+The first EP, Body, a pop and EDM-influenced record, was released on 5 March 2026 and was promoted by the singles "Let You Talk About It" and "Jetlag", the latter featuring Kizo.
+The second EP, Voice, followed on 14 August 2026 and spawned the singles "Primabalerina" and "Mogłeś tu być".
+In June 2026, Margaret collaborated with Polish singer Dawid Kwiatkowski on the single "Póżniej ci opowiem" from his upcoming studio album Południe.